What is sewer backflow protection?

 Does my property need a backwater valve?

-Most properties have been built so that an obstruction in the public sewer or lower sewer lateral will not cause a sewage backup into the property.
-However, some properties require the extra protection of a backwater valve in the owner’s drain line.
+Most properties have been built so that an obstruction in the public sewer or sewer lateral between the curb and sewer main should not cause a sewage backup into the property.
+However, some properties require the extra protection of a backwater valve within the owner’s property.
 Typically, these properties have been built so that the drain of the lowest plumbing fixture (shower, floor drain, toilet, etc.) is lower than the air vent (aka “fresh air inlet”) of the sewer lateral.

 The San Francisco Department of Building Inspection’s 2016 Plumbing Code, provides the following description for properties that are required to install a backwater valve: